Tire Size Comparison Calculator

 4. Check the speedometer error percentage

 For best results, use the standardized format: Width(mm)/Aspect Ratio/Rim Diameter(inches).
+If you need to sanity-check inch/mm figures separately, our Length Conversion Calculator is handy.

 Key Features